anorudes/redux-easy-boilerplate/README.md

 ```$ npm run start-ssr:prod```

-after: open 'http://localhost' in browser<br />
+after: open 'http://localhost' in browser<br /><br />
-hint: this mode doesn't have hot-reload and works only with build.<br />
-Use for production on server
+hint: use this mode for production on server

 ## Run tests